There are a few different ways to see what projects we’ve funded, depending on what you are interested in.

 List of grants

-You can view a list of grants we made in 2017 here.
+You can download a list of grants we’ve made below.

 We are working with 360Giving to make data about our grant-making freely accessible, so that funders and charities across the UK can use data to improve grant-making practice.

-The spreadsheet contains details of all grants awarded by Trust for London for 2017, formatted to the 360Giving data standard.
-The Trust will continue to publish new grants via 360Giving for every Grant Round.
+The spreadsheet contains details of all grants awarded by Trust for London, formatted to the 360Giving data standard.
+The Trust will continue to publish new grants via 360Giving for every funding round.

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 This means the data is freely accessible to anyone to be used and shared as they wish.
 The data must be attributed to Trust for London.